Bengee07/Module-2.11/lesson.md

 In the cloud, there are a number of principles that can help you strengthen your workload security:

 - **Implement a strong identity foundation:** Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.
 Centralize identity management, and aim to eliminate reliance on long-term static credentials.
-- Enable traceability: Monitor, alert, and audit actions and changes to your environment in real time.
+- **Enable traceability**: Monitor, alert, and audit actions and changes to your environment in real time.
 Integrate log and metric collection with systems to automatically investigate and take action.
 - **Apply security at all layers:** Apply a defense in depth approach with multiple security controls.
 Apply to all layers (for example, edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code).
 - **Automate security best practices:** Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost-effectively.
 Create secure architectures, including the implementation of controls that are defined and managed as code in version-controlled templates.
 - **Protect data in transit and at rest:** Classify your data into sensitivity levels and use mechanisms, such as encryption, tokenization, and access control where appropriate.